sap5699/stethoscope/README.md

 # stethoscope
 Low cost electronic stethoscope for remote auscultations in times of social distancing.
 The physical hardware, is a simple microphone circuit with a 3D printable or cheaply bought stethoscope bell.
 The device is plugged into the headset jack of a computer and recognized by the software, which is an easily accessible website that guides a user through the process.
+The webapp is hosted [here](https://stethoscope-api-heroku.herokuapp.com/).

 ### To install:
 Clone the repository by downloading or running